 Council forcing woman to remove cats

-The city council has pounced on a woman with more than 30 cats, using a new bylaw for the first time.
+The Invercargill City Council has pounced on a woman with more than 30 cats, using a new bylaw for the first time.

 The woman, who the council says has about 35 cats will have to reduce her clowder to three and has been the subject of numerous complaints.